LucianoCanziani/devs/src/pages/blog/get-api-data-in-react-with-axios.md

 Axios is a very popular library used to make promise-based HTTP requests and retrieve data from the web.
 It's super easy to use as an alternative to the Fetch API.

-Let's say that you have an API HTTP address and want to get that data into your project.
+Let's say that you have an API HTTP address and want to get their data in your application.

-Thanks to Axios you can make a simple request for that data and make use of it in your React project.
+Thanks to Axios you can make a simple request for that data and make use of it in your React application.

 ## Install Axios in React